ruchitamalviya/product-questions-answers-for-woocommerce/readme.txt

 On the backend product page, the plugin will add a new tab 'Q & A' which will have allow the admin to answer/edit/delete/add questions.

 == Screenshots ==
-1. Single product page question submission and listing.
+1. Single product page (front-end): question submission and listing.
 2. Admin screen for questions.
 3. Admin setting options, you can change the listing type, page size and enable/disable paginations here.

 == Configuration ==

-No configuration needed! just install and it will start working from there, you can change the question answer listing settings any time.
+No configuration needed! just install and it will start working from there, you can change the settings at any time though.